Zolmeister/Zolmeister.github.io/_posts/2013-09-08-senshi-mmo-battle-royale-inspired-html5.md

   return y
 }
 ```
 With this code, I am able to simply export an array of `[freq, wave]` date from the editor, and then convert that into music (highly efficient).
-Also for those astute musicians, I decided to use a D Minor Pentatonic scale for the note range, using this [scale hertz chart](http://drumvibe.com/Tuning.html) as reference.
+Also for those astute musicians, I decided to use a D Minor Pentatonic scale for the note range, <del>using this [scale hertz chart](#null) as reference</del>.

 Now, if you hit the 'export' button in the editor, you may note that the output string in the console is actually ~12KB.
 This is because while the data is highly optimised, it is not yet compressed.
 For that, we go to [JSCrush](http://www.iteral.com/jscrush/)&nbsp;which compresses javascript by turning it into a string, and then compressing that string via pointers to heavily used sequences within the string.
 It does a fantastic job of compressing the output to a manageable size.